 A. Trabuco Hills Girls Lacrosse is a spring sport.
 It’s a school class for the second semester.
-Actual team play runs from March through mid-May.
+Actual team practice starts in early February, when spring semester begins, and game play runs from late February through mid-May.
 Our off-season workouts and scrimmaging run almost the rest of the year.
-It is not a school program, but is essential to the development of our players.
-We seek donations to fund this player-development work.
+Off-season is not a school program, but is essential to the development of our players.
+There is a sumer camp along with summer scrimmages provided through the SVUSD Rec program.
+We seek donations to fund other player-development work.
 That said, there’s only one requirement to participate off-season — an active US Lacrosse membership.

 Q. How much will lacrosse cost?

 A. The official spring Trabuco Hills HS team is primarily funded by family contributions, contributions from the school ASB and some district funds — not to mention field space.
 State law bars any school team from requiring payment, but we suggest a “Spirit Pack” donation.
 This helps fund the team and gets your girl some shirts and sweats.
 It was $360 for Spring 2015.
 The school suggested a $75 donation to fund transportation to certain away matches.

 Q. What can my girl do to improve?

 A. Pick up a stick.
 Everyday.
 Take a jog with a stick and a ball.
 Play catch with parents, sibling or neighbor — the catcher can use a baseball mitt!
 Go to a nearby elementary school and do “Wall ball” — the deary but long-term rewarding choore of tassing the ball back and forth until it becomes natural Then, when you’re that good, you do it to improve you speed, skills and accurancy!

 Don’t forget any cardio workouts.
 That is a BIG field and stamina is critical when a player may be asked to many numerous sprints from end-to-end in a game.